Understanding Herbal Preparations- Tea

 First, boil your water.

-Note- You can boil in a kettle, pot, electric skillet, etc. Usually 1-2 cups of water to one teabag is used.
+Note- You can boil in a kettle, pot, electric skillet, etc. Usually, 1-2 cups of water are used for one teabag.

-Next, place tea bag into mug or teapot
+Next, place a tea bag into a mug or teapot

-Then, Pour water over tea and cover the mug or teapot.
+Then, pour water over the tea and cover the mug or teapot.

-Note- Covering is an important step a lot of people skip over.
-Most herbs contain volatile oils that will escape during the steeping process.
+Note: Covering is a crucial step that many people skip.
+Most herbs contain volatile oils that will escape during steeping.
 Make sure to cover for the best possible brew.

 Last, Steep 5-10 minutes (depending on the herbs), strain, sweeten, and enjoy.